SerKnight/face-block/README.md

 npm install
 ```

-This app will save a Face-Block entries data on IPFS and the user's ethereum address will store the address to fetch the correct data for the profiles.
+This app will save a Faceblock entries data on IPFS and the user's ethereum address will store the address to fetch the correct data for the profiles.

 In a new tab